vibhanshu-mishra/tsd-mcp/README.md

 No file exports.
 No copy-paste.
 Claude talks directly to whatever model you have open in TSD.

-Instead of navigating dozens of dialogs and reports, engineers can simply ask questions in plain English and receive engineering-focused answers in seconds.
-The vision is not to replace engineering judgment, it is to remove the friction of accessing engineering information.
+Instead of navigating dozens of dialogs and reports, engineers can ask questions in plain English and receive engineering-focused answers in seconds.
+The vision is not to replace engineering judgment; it is to remove the friction of accessing engineering information.

 ---